0

 The BMW M6 F06, F12, and F13 use a 5x120 mm bolt pattern.

-What is the BMW M6 center bore?
+What is the BMW M6 centre bore?

 What wheel hardware does the M6 use?